AshRider1/Image-processing/README.md

 ### Task 3: Scene Classification (HOG + SVM)
 Classify the entire image as city street, highway, or residential.
 We extract HOG features which capture edge patterns and feed them to an SVM classifier trained on BDD100K labels.

+### Task 4: Geometric Feature Extraction (Shi-Tomasi)
+Extract low-level geometric features from the image.
+We use the classic Shi-Tomasi corner detection algorithm.
+Unlike deep learning models, this relies purely on pixel-level gradients without any semantic understanding of the scene.

 ---